DavidVentura/PicoPico/README.md

 There's a basic RLE encoding mechanism in place, to compress:

-* Font data (17KB -> 6KB)
+* Font data (16.5KB -> 5KB)
 * Examples:
     * Hello wolrd: 4KB -> 1KB
     * Dice: 25KB -> 8KB
     * Tennis: 21KB -> 4KB

-Not entirely sure yet why I was running out of memory, even with 40KB of (font+dice), it should be enough
+Not entirely sure yet why I was running out of memory, even with 40KB of (font+dice), it should be enough.

+This whole thing (compression) is a bit of a hack -- it is nice for development to have full carts accessible; there is no code to read/write flash, nor any way to store the actual carts on flash yet.

 # Hardware